Non-uniform specification and large deviations for weak Gibbs measures: Some applications

-where $\eta$ denotes an invariant measure so that $\eta(H)=1$, $|\int g \,d\eta-\int g\,d\mu|>c$ and $n_1 \in L^1(\eta)$.
-If, in addition, $g(0)=\int g \,d\mu$, then $\eta$ does not belong to the convex hull generated by the equilibrium states $\Leb$ and $\de_0$.
-Moreover, the supremum is taken over expanding measures and the right hand side of ~\eqref{eq:Maneville.Pomeau} is strictly negative, which proves that the measure of deviation sets decrease at most exponentially fast.
-We point out that polynomial upper and lower bounds for an open and dense set of \emph{H\"older continuous} observables have been established in~\cite{MN08,Mel09}. \end{example}
+where the supremum is taken over all invariant probability measures $\eta$ such that $\eta(H)=1$, $|\int g \,d\eta -\int g d\mu_\phi|> c$ and $n_1 \in L^1(\eta)$.
+Since the equilibrium state is unique the right hand side of both expressions above is strictly negative, which yields that the measure of deviation sets decrease exponentially fast.
+We also remark that if $\eta$ is an $f$-invariant probability measure with $\eta\neq \de_0$ then it follows from Birkhoff's ergodic theorem that its Lyapunov exponent is $\int \log |f'| d\eta>0$.
+Therefore for an open and dense class of continuous observables $g$ (namely those that satisfy $g(0)\neq \int g\,d\mu_\phi$) if $c$ is small enough then

+where the supremum is taken over all invariant expanding probability measures $\eta$ such that $|\int g \,d\eta -\int g d\mu_\phi| \ge c$.
+This indicates that it may be possible to establish a large deviations principle for this non-uniformly expanding dynamics using expanding measures.
+We refer the reader to Section~\ref{s.some.results} for further discussion. \end{example}